-Another thing which people may not like (and I was a bit concerned over) is the fact the game is 100% Japanese in terms of audio.
+Another thing which people may not like (and I was a bit concerned about) is the fact the game is 100% Japanese in terms of audio.
 Now, I know I poked a bit of fun at the English voice-overs in Dynasty Warriors 9 but in that game, all the in-game text that was being read was just encouragement text.
 In Attack on Titan 2, the in-game text which is read out whilst you are mid-battle is important things like new objectives, people in trouble, comments on the Titans weak spot etc… This means you have to temporarily stop what you’re doing in order to read it or miss out on the information given to you.
 Considering Attack on Titan is quite big over in the west with a current English dub for the anime, maybe Koei Tecmo and Omega Force could get the voice actors to dub the game as well next time?

 In terms of longevity and trophies though – Attack on Titan 2 will keep you busy for many, many hours with all of the trophies required for the platinum.
 Not only that, but you also unlock scout missions early on which consists of two – five missions one after another where you must complete certain objectives.
-There is a new competitive mode that allows you to face off against other human players online and you can even work in co-op in Freeplay and within the above scout missions within a co-operative mode.
-Upon completion of the main story, you will also unlock a NG+ mode, like the original, which is the same but at a much harder difficulty.
+There is a new competitive mode that allows you to face off against other human players online and you can even work together in Freeplay and within the above scout missions within a co-operative mode.
+Upon completion of the main story, you will also unlock NG+ mode, like the original, which is the same but at a much harder difficulty.
 I probably won’t get the platinum for this game, just like the original, as I don’t have the time to put into it – maybe one day though.